-The Biewer (pronounced “bee-vah”/“beaver”) terrier is a toy-sized terrier similar in many ways to the Yorkshire Terriers they were developed from.
+The Biewer Terrier (pronounced “bee-vah”/“beaver”) is a toy-sized dog similar to the Yorkshire Terrier.

 This breed is also sometimes called the Biewer Yorkshire Terrier or Biewer a la Pom Pon.

 The Biewer Terrier is one of the most recent breeds to achieve AKC recognition, and they secured it an unprecedented and unique way!

 The first Biewer Terriers were developed from Yorkshire terriers.

 Yorkshire Terriers are an old English breed kept first to control vermin and then increasingly as a companion.

 They combine the alertness and vigor of a working terrier with the amiable and friendly temperament of a toy dog.

 Yorkies are dark grey and brown in color (referred to in show standards as ‘blue and tan’ or ‘blue and gold’).

 In contrast, the Biewer Terrier is tricolor: white, black, and tan.
 The gene that causes the large white areas on the Biewer Terrier is also found in other dogs breeds such as the Havanese and German Short-Haired Pointer.